 Artistry in Glass rescues your damaged family heirlooms

 Watch the video below to see the amazing variety of objects and materials that we can repair.
-We restore crystal, china, porcelain, glassware, Lladro & Hummel figurines, Waterford & Bacarrat stemware, Steuben, Kosta Boda and Orrefors crystal, Murano Art glass, Roseville & Rookwood pottery, Tiffany & slag glass lampshades, ebony, ivory, amber, soapstone, marble, jade, enamel, leaded glass, depression glass, lantern glass and more.
+We restore crystal, china, porcelain, glassware, Lladro & Hummel figurines, Waterford & Bacarrat stemware, Steuben, Kosta Boda, and Orrefors crystal, Murano Art glass, Roseville & Rookwood pottery, Pre-Columbian and Native American pottery, Tiffany & slag glass lampshades, ebony, ivory, amber, soapstone, marble, jade, enamel, leaded glass, depression glass, beveled mirrors, lantern glass and more.
+There is almost no antique that we will not tackle except large furniture and specialty clock repair – although we do replace convex clock and barometer glass.

 Customers express their gratitude to Artistry in Glass